Note: I have a specialised guide on travel insurance for New Zealand travellers. If you’re a Kiwi, click here.

 When choosing a policy it is essential that you understand the terms.
 Here’s what you need to look for.
 I’ll divide this into three groups: (1) Absolutely Essential, (2) Important, and (3) Everything else.

-- Overseas medical: This includes hospital and specialist care, dental care, surgery, post injury care, ambulances, and medical evacuation.
-I would look for coverage of at least $500,000, but ideally it should be $1 million plus.
+- Accident and sickness medical: This includes hospital and specialist care, dental care, surgery, post injury care, ambulances, and medical evacuation.
+I would look for coverage of at least $100,000 (a simple surgery in many countries can cost up to $20,000).Travellers from some countries (such as Australia and New Zealand) will be able to find coverage of up to a million dollars.
+While you’ll probably never need this it’s nice to have!

 - Personal liability: This covers situations where you’ve caused damage to people or property and are at risk of being sued.
 This will cover your legal fees and any compensation you’re required to pay.
 Look for cover of at least $500,000.